vinaykulkarni122/Vinay-Kulkarni-Writing-Samples/README.md

-Following are some of the TCD writing samples I have worked on: 1.NotePad User Guide 2.
+Following are some of the TCD writing samples that I have worked on:
+.
+NotePad User Guide
+.
 Snipping Tool User Guide